semodi/libnxc/README.md

 ## Using Libnxc with Libxc

 The simplest way to use machine learned functionals in existing electronic structure codes is by linking Libxc with Libnxc.
-This way any code that supports Libxc functionals (Quantum Espresso, CP2K, Vasp, Psi4, ...) has access to Libnxc routines.
+This way, any code that supports Libxc functionals (Quantum Espresso, CP2K, Vasp, Psi4, ...) has access to Libnxc routines.
 This comes with two caveats:
 1) Only grid based functionals are supported through this solution.
 There is currently